 - Allergic Reaction

 - Animal Bite

 - Bleeding

 - Blow to the Head

 - Broken Bones

 - Burns

 - Choking

+- Drug Overdose

 - Diabetic Shock

 - Electric Shock

 - Epileptic Convulsions

 - Food Poisoning

 - Heart Attack/Sudden Cardiac Arrest

+- Loss of Life, Limb or Eye Sight

+- Pandemic Flu/Virus

 - Respiratory Arrest

-- Loss of Life, Limb, or Eye Sight

 - Shock

 - Toxic Exposure

-- 1. The first person on the scene identifies the stricken person, assesses the incident and remains with the injured person until relieved by the school nurse, the AED Team, or EMS.
+- 1. The first person on the scene identifies the stricken person, assesses the incident, contacts EMS (calls 9-1-1) and remains with the injured person until relieved by the school nurse, the AED Team, or EMS.
 The injured person is comforted and appropriate first aid should be administered, if the responder is first aid certified.
-The

-victim is moved as little as possible.
+The victim is moved as little as possible.
 If the person is bleeding, contact with his or her blood is avoided by using a barrier (gloves, towels, and clothing).
+In the event of a drug overdose, naloxone (narcan) is administered if the responder has been trained and certified in the use of naloxone.

 - 2. Another staff member, if available, calls the school nurse to inform that there is a medical emergency and assistance is needed.
-If no one else is available, the first person on the scene will have to make the call. - 3.
-Instructions given by the nurse over the telephone are followed. - 4.
-For a serious medical emergency, such as Sudden Cardiac Arrest (SCA), the staff member will call the Principal/Building Incident Commander, immediately after the nurse is called. - 5.
-After the telephone calls are made, the staff member calms other students who are present and disperses them or moves them away from the incident scene. - 6.
-The nurse or Principal/Building Incident Commander determines whether to activate the AED Team and/or summon and/or inform emergency services and public health officials such as ambulance, police, fire department, County Health Department.
-The nurse or Principal/Building Incident Commander notifies parents/guardians. - 7.
-The Principal/Building Incident Commander determines whether there is a need to initiate a Functional Annex and will signal it accordingly.
+If no one else is available, the first person on the scene will have to make the call.

+- 3. Instructions given by the nurse over the telephone are followed.

+- 4. For a serious medical emergency, such as Sudden Cardiac Arrest (SCA), the staff member will call the Principal/Building Incident Commander, immediately after the nurse is called.

+- 5. After the telephone calls are made, the staff member calms other students who are present and disperses them or moves them away from the incident scene.

+- 6. The nurse or Principal/Building Incident Commander determines whether to notify parents/guardians.

+- 7. The Principal/Building Incident Commander determines whether there is a need to initiate a Functional Annex and will signal it accordingly. - 8.
+The District will follow all required Federal and State protocols in response to a pandemic.